BBpezsgo/Interpreter/README.md

 > [!NOTE]
 > Because of how HEAP represented in brainfuck, its size can't be larger than 126.

 - `--console-gui|-cg` I use this mode for debugging.
+[More info](https://github.com/BBpezsgo/Interpreter/wiki/Debugger)

 **Other:**
 - `--throw-errors|-te` With this option, the program crashes on any exception and lets the .NET runtime handle them.